MariaDB/mariadb.org-tools/dbt3_benchmark/dbt3_mysql/README.txt

 	./qgen -s 1 -x 21 > $DSS_QUERY/generated/21_explain.sql
 	./qgen -s 1 -x 22 > $DSS_QUERY/generated/22_explain.sql

-Now the generated queries for MariaDB/MySQL test are ready and are stored into the folder {PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/mysql_queries/generated
+Now the generated queries for MariaDB/MySQL test are ready and are stored into the folder {PROJECT_HOME}/mariadb-tools/dbt3_benchmark/dbt3_mysql/mysql_queries/generated.
+Additional reorganization of directories is up to the user.

 11. Create a temp directory
 	mkdir {PROJECT_HOME}/temp

-12. Set the variable DSS_PATH to the folder with the generated table data.The generated load data for the test will be generated there. export DSS_PATH={PROJECT_HOME}/temp
+12. Set the variable DSS_PATH to the folder with the generated table data.The generated dataload for the test will be generated there. export DSS_PATH={PROJECT_HOME}/temp

 13. Generate the table data